How to Ask for Salary Increase (15 Best Sample Letters)

 • Edit the letter and correct spelling errors.
 Also, send yourself a copy to check if the layout is still intact.
 If the content is well aligned, you can send a copy to your boss.

-Knowing what to do and what you should never attempt in the salary increase letter will reduce the chances of that awkward moment you want to avoid.
+Knowing what to do and what you should never attempt will reduce the chances of that awkward moment you want to avoid.

 Back it up with proof

 To the best of your ability, explain how you came up with the salary you asked for.
-Your explanation in the salary increase letter should reflect your increasing results and values, new responsibilities and goals you have achieved, and most importantly, the average salary scale of individuals of your position and duties in other organizations.
+Your explanation in the letter should reflect your increasing results and values, the new responsibilities and goals you have achieved, and, most importantly, the average scale of individuals of your position and duties in other organizations.

 Wait for the right time

-Here is a list of few essential mistakes that you should avoid in your letter:
+Here is a list of a few essential mistakes that you should avoid in your letter:

 Hinting your financial condition